Area of investment and support

 Design Exchange Partnerships pilot round

-We funded 15 Design Exchange Partnerships in the 2021 to 2022 pilot round, including:
+We funded 15 Design Exchange Partnerships in the 2021 to 2022 pilot round.

-We funded nine Design Accelerators in our 2022 to 2023 round one, including:
+We funded nine Design Accelerators in round two of 2023 and 2024 funding.

 Next Generation Design